fossasia/flappy-svg/tasks/add_background/English.md

 - The background is licensed under Creative Commons
 - a pull request that is merged
+- All issues resulting from your pull-request are resolved.
 - Have your name and preferably also a link to your digital online presence in the Contributors.md file.

 **Links/Tutorials:**